This Medical Life cover art

 About this listen

 Welcome to the This Medical Life podcast.
 Our mission is to share stories about the triumphs and tragedies of diseases and illnesses from ancient times up until what we know today.
 It is about those scientific and medical minds who came before us and how, every single day, we stand on the shoulders of giants.
 This is a podcast about the stories of medicine.
 Hosted by Dr. Travis Brown and Steve Davis, our target audience is General Practitioners, medical students, and other health professionals.
 We hope to educate, inspire and celebrate those who choose to care for others in their profession.
 From experience, we know that our audience extends beyond these fields and would like to welcome anyone to listen.
 The stories of those who came before us are nothing short of remarkable and we hope you enjoy them as much as we do.
-Production by Tim Whiffen Design by Tom Buzz2025 Auscast Network Biological Sciences Hygiene & Healthy Living Physical Illness & Disease Science
+Production by Tim Whiffen Design by Tom Buzz2026 Auscast Network Biological Sciences Hygiene & Healthy Living Physical Illness & Disease Science

 Episodes

-This is the story of sleep apnoea.
+This is the story of anabolic steroids.

 Our special guests: